 Oh, and on top of that, you can save whenever you want.

-: see above.
+Boss fights: see above.
 Thanks to the brilliant checkpoint system, there is no boss that you have to fight more than once.
 You may die several times in the process of defeating him, but you don't have to redo the same thing over and over again.
 The great game mechanics also encourage the player to try a different approach if they fail: bosses don't have a single weak point, they are just stronger or weaker for different types of attacks, and there is always a large number of ways to kill them.
-Bioshock
+Bioshock, one more point.

 Control scheme: it's ok.
 I've inadvertently injected myself EVE more than once because of some button overloading but it's nothing terrible.
 Half a point.